pchaganti/gx-NoA/README.md

 This entire cycle is one "epoch."
 By running multiple epochs, the network engages in a process of collective sense-making that can now not only deepen its understanding but also evolve its own objectives.

+## Changelog

+*   **Dynamic Problem Re-framing:** This is the big one.
+The network now has a new ability to assess its own progress at the end of an epoch.
+If it decides it has made a "significant breakthrough," it doesn't just continue to refine the old solution.
+Instead, it **formulates a new, more advanced problem** that builds upon its success.
+It essentially gives itself a harder challenge, turning the process from simple refinement into a genuine journey of discovery.
+*   **Divide and Conquer - Automatic Problem Decomposition:** Instead of every agent in the first layer tackling the same high-level prompt, NoA now starts by breaking down the user's initial problem into smaller, more granular sub-problems.
+Each agent is assigned a unique piece of the puzzle from the very beginning, ensuring a more focused and diverse approach right out of the gate.
+*   **Keeping an Eye on Things - Perplexity Metrics & Chart:** We've added a new `metrics` node that calculates the average perplexity of all agent outputs after each epoch.
+We now plot this on a live chart in the GUI, giving you a visual heuristic for the network's coherence over time.
+*   **Better Memory for the Long Haul - Dynamic Summarization:** To support those extra-long, multi-day mining sessions, we've implemented a memory summarizer.
+If an agent's memory log gets too long, a specialized chain now automatically creates a concise summary of its older memories.
+*   **Opening the Black Box - Richer Data Collection:** We're now logging and displaying much more data from the final run, including the final evolved system prompts and JSON outputs for the hidden-layer agents.

 ## Vision & Long-Term Roadmap: Training a World Language Model

 Beyond solving individual problems, every NoA run generates an incredibly valuable asset: a complete, structured trace of a multi-agent collaborative process.
-This isn't just a log file; it's a dataset capturing the evolution of thought.
-It includes the initial agent personas, the layer-by-layer Chain-of-Thought (CoT) traces, the synthesized solutions, the critiques, and—most importantly—the diff of how each agent's core prompts evolved in response to feedback across multiple epochs.
+This isn't just a log file; it's a dataset capturing the evolution of a more socially driven kind of thought.

-We conceptualize these collected traces as a new form of data: **powerful, multi-factorial, and multi-dimensional data for training next-generation reasoning models.** Unlike traditional datasets which capture static information, this data captures the *dynamics* of reasoning.
-It shows how diverse viewpoints clash, converge, and synthesize a solution.
-It contains explicit signals for error correction (the critiques) and adaptation (the prompt updates).

 Our ultimate objective is to use this emergent data to train a true **"World Language Model" (WLM)**.

-A WLM, as we envision it, moves beyond predicting the next token in a sequence.
-It would be a model trained on the fundamental patterns of collaboration, critique, and collective intelligence.
-It would learn the implicit "language" of how diverse agents interact to build something greater than the sum of their parts.
-By training a foundation model on thousands of these solution-mining runs across countless domains, we hypothesize it could develop a more robust, generalized reasoning capability—one that intrinsically understands context, causality, and problem decomposition from a systemic perspective.
+A WLM, as we envision it, moves beyond predicting the next token.
+It would be a model trained on the fundamental patterns of collaboration, critique, and social intelligence.
+By training a foundation model on thousands of these solution-mining runs, we hypothesize it could develop a more robust, generalized reasoning capability.

-This represents the grand ambition of the NoA project: to not only solve hard problems but to create a data flywheel that can be used to forge a new paradigm of reasoning AI.
+## Research & Development Goals

-## Mid-Term Research Goals
+### Mid-Term Research Goals

-These are the core research avenues we are actively exploring to enhance the network's capabilities.

-*   **Implement Cyclical Hierarchical Sparse Connections:** The current model uses a densely connected structure.
-We plan to explore a more sophisticated and efficient architecture.
-By creating sparse, hierarchical connections, we hope to see the **emergence of "leader" agents and specialized "micro-teams,"** improving scalability and mirroring real-world collaboration more closely.
+*   **Implement Cyclical Hierarchical Sparse Connections:** Explore a more sophisticated architecture to see the emergence of "leader" agents and specialized "micro-teams," improving scalability.
+*   **Give Agents Tools:** Look into frameworks like open-source command-line tools to give each "neuron" an execution environment so it can code and perform actions, though this adds significant complexity.

-*   **Scale to a "World-of-Agents"**: On more powerful hardware, the current metaheuristic could be scaled significantly.
-We aim to move beyond using simple "seed verbs" for initial agent creation.
-The next step is to use complex **"institutional directives"** as the foundational vectors, allowing the network to model and solve large-scale societal or organizational problems.
+*   **Scale to a "World-of-Agents"**: On more powerful hardware, use complex **"institutional directives"** as the foundational vectors, allowing the network to model and solve large-scale societal or organizational problems.

-*   **Enhance Combinatorial Heuristics**: The philosophical underpinning of NoA is that complex human solutions emerge from the combinatorial power of language and symbols.
-We plan to research and implement more advanced heuristics to guide the LLM agents, improving their ability to reason symbolically and generate novel solutions.
+*   **Enhance Combinatorial Heuristics**: Research and implement more advanced heuristics to guide the LLM agents, improving their ability to reason symbolically.

-*   **Develop More Sophisticated Metrics**: While perplexity provides a starting point, we plan to research and implement more multi-faceted metrics to track the network's health, cognitive diversity, and the quality of its emergent solutions over time.
+*   **Develop More Sophisticated Metrics**: Implement more multi-faceted metrics to track the network's health, cognitive diversity, and the quality of its emergent solutions.

-## Immediate Development Goals (Short-Term TODO)
+### Immediate Development Goals

-These are the immediate, actionable goals we are focused on for the next development cycle:

 *   **Peer-to-Peer Networking for Distributed Mining:** To truly democratize deep thought, we will add an optional P2P networking layer.
-This will allow multiple users to connect their NoA instances, distributing the agent computation across a network of machines to collectively "mine" a solution.
+This will allow multiple users to connect their NoA instances to collectively "mine" a solution.

-*   **Conduct High-VRAM Scalability Tests:** We will benchmark the system on a high-end machine with at least 128GB of VRAM to test the upper limits of the metaheuristic by dramatically increasing the number of agents and network depth.
+*   **Conduct High-VRAM Scalability Tests:** Benchmark the system on a high-end machine with at least 128GB of VRAM to test the upper limits of the metaheuristic.

 ## Hyperparameters Explained: Tuning Your Solution Mining Rig ⚙️

-The behavior of the NoA network is governed by several key hyperparameters, allowing you to architect the collaborative "mining" process.

 *   **`CoT trace depth`**: The number of layers in your agent network.
-Deeper networks allow for more steps of abstraction.
 *   **`Number of epochs`**: One full cycle of a forward pass (inference) and a reflection pass (learning).
-More epochs allow the network more time to "mine" a solution.
 *   **`Vector word size`**: The number of "seed verbs" for initial agent creation.
-A larger size provides a richer starting point.
 *   **`Prompt alignment` (0.1 - 2.0)**: Controls how strongly an agent's career is influenced by the user's prompt.
-Higher values lead to more specialization.
 *   **`Density` (0.1 - 2.0)**: Modulates the influence of the previous layer when creating new agents.
-High density leads to refinement; low density encourages novelty.
 *   **`Learning rate` (0.1 - 2.0)**: Controls the magnitude of change an agent makes to its prompt in response to critique.

 ## Technical Setup